 If learning and development is an expectation piled on top of existing tasks, it will feel like a burden, rather than an inspiration.
 So, either build your learning and development program into employee’s regular duties, or make sure they have plenty of time to complete it.

 For example, you could assign a project that will require new skills — and make learning them part of the fun!
+Or, you could introduce a new eLearning course, leveraging platforms like Class Central, which aggregates courses from various providers to help you find the best options on almost any subject.
+Dedicate two mornings a week to completing the course to make the process more engaging.
 Or, you could introduce a new eLearning course, and dedicate two mornings a week to completing it.

 Make sure to follow up on any training courses, too.
 Sharing a one pager with an overview of important takeaways is a great way to ensure employees retain information long-term.